Towards quantum Mechanics on the curved cotangent bundle: Introduction

-On the basis of these findings, it is possible to infer a picture according to which Born reciprocity on nontrivial backgrounds and the GEUP are two sides of the same coin -- on the one hand, it describes non-Euclidean geometry, on the other hand deformed algebra.
+In other words, Born reciprocity on nontrivial backgrounds and the GEUP are two sides of the same coin.
 This analogy is already indicated by the symmetry of Eq. \eqref{GEuncrel} under the transformation \cite{Bambi08a,Dabrowski19}

-which shows clear reminiscence of Eq. \eqref{GEuncrel} as long as the respective observables are measured in units of their absolute minima (note that generally $\Delta\hat{A}=\Delta(-\hat{A})$).
-Therefore, a consistent geometric formulation of quantum mechanics on the curved cotangent bundle would permit a full description of minimum and maximum length quantum mechanics, a subject that was recently at the heart of debates surrounding the possible disappearance of the Chandrasekhar limit in the presence of a minimum length \cite{Rashidi15,Ong18,Du22}.
+which shows clear reminiscence of Eq. \eqref{Bornrec} (note that by definition $\Delta\hat{\mathcal{O}}=\Delta(-\hat{\mathcal{O}})$ for all operators $O$).
+Therefore, a consistent geometric formulation of quantum mechanics on the curved cotangent bundle would permit a full description of minimal-length and minimal-momentum quantum mechanics, a subject that was recently at the heart of debates surrounding the possible disappearance of the Chandrasekhar limit in the presence of a minimal length \cite{Rashidi15,Ong18,Du22}.